nolanlawson/css-talk-2022/markdown.md

 ???

 So what's in the Bloom filter?

+--
+<pointing-arrow></pointing-arrow>
+<pointing-arrow show-previous="1"></pointing-arrow>
+<pointing-arrow show-previous="2"></pointing-arrow>

+???

+Originally it was only IDs, classes, and tags.

+--
+<pointing-arrow></pointing-arrow>
+<pointing-arrow show-previous="1"></pointing-arrow>

+???

-Well, originally it was only IDs, classes, and tags.
-In 2018 WebKit added attributes, and Firefox and Chrome added them in 2021 when I filed bugs on them (you're welcome).
+In 2018 WebKit added attributes, and
+Firefox and Chrome added them in 2021 when I filed bugs on them (you're welcome).
 Note that the attribute optimization only applies to attribute names, not values, but attribute value selectors can kind of piggyback off of them because the browser will quickly check if any ancestors even have the attribute name, before checking the value.

+--
+<pointing-arrow></pointing-arrow>

+???

-Other stuff could be optimized in theory, but as far as I know no browsers have expanded the Bloom filter to anything else.
+Other stuff could be optimized in theory, but last I checked (late 2022), no browsers have expanded the Bloom filter to anything else.

+Bugs adding attributes:

 - https://trac.webkit.org/changeset/229090/webkit
 - https://bugs.chromium.org/p/chromium/issues/detail?id=1196474
 - https://bugzilla.mozilla.org/show_bug.cgi?id=1704551

-Source:

 Bloom filter source: